rubyforgood/rubyforgood.org--old/attend.md

 ---
 ### Attending Ruby for Good

 Ruby for Good is an annual event based out of the DC-metro area where Ruby programmers from all over the globe get together for a long weekend to build projects that help our communities.
-In 2016 the event took place in Front Royal, VA at [George Mason University's Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).
-Participants stayed in on-site dorms with hacking and socializing takes place in communal areas.
-Join us in 2017 for the fun of giving back!
+In 2017 the event will take place in Front Royal, VA at [George Mason University's Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).
+Participants will stay in on-site dorms with hacking and socializing takes place in communal areas.
+Join us May 17-21, 2017 for the fun of giving back!

 ###### How Does Ruby for Good Work?